resyfer/seekers-csshacks1.0/README.md

 ## Technical Stack

 In it's current prototype stage of development, our website uses the following stack:
-1. Hyper Text Markup Language(HTML).&nbsp;
+1. Hyper Text Markup Language(HTML).
 2. Cascading Style Sheets (CSS).
 3. Vanilla Javascript (JS)
 4. JQuery

-&nbsp;and aspires to incorporate the MERN stack in the near future as a strp forth in its development to enhance the user experience,which includes:&nbsp;@nbsp;
+&nbsp;&nbsp;and aspires to incorporate the MERN stack in the near future as a strp forth in its development to enhance the user experience,which includes:&nbsp;@nbsp;
  1. MongoDB
  2. Express
  3. ReactJS